How Does The Water Filtration System Work In A Super-automatic Espresso Machine?

 Before we dive into the specifics of the water filtration system, let’s take a moment to familiarize ourselves with the various components of a super-automatic espresso machine.
 These machines are equipped with a bean hopper, where you can store your favorite coffee beans.
 The beans are then ground to the desired consistency using a built-in grinder.
 The ground coffee is then tamped and extracted under pressure to create a rich and flavorful shot of espresso.
 Additionally, super-automatic espresso machines often come with a milk frother, allowing you to create delicious lattes and cappuccinos.

-See also Can I Adjust The Brewing Temperature And Pressure Of A Super-automatic Espresso Machine?
+See also Can I Adjust The Aroma And Flavor Strength Of Brewed Coffee With A Super-automatic Espresso Machine?

 Importance of Water Filtration in Espresso Machines